-The appropriate percentage for zero emission electric cars for the purposes of company car tax is 1% for the 2021/22 tax year (2020/21; 0%).
-The percentage will rise to 2% in 2022/23 and then be frozen at 2% for the 2023/24 and 2024/25 tax years.
+The appropriate percentage for zero emission electric cars for the purposes of company car tax is 2% for the 2022/23 tax year (2021/22: 1%) The percentage will be frozen at 2% for the 2023/24 and 2024/25 tax years.

-From 2021/22, a nil rate will apply to zero-emission vans within the van benefit charge (2020/21: the van benefit charge for zero emission vans was 80% of the rate paid by conventionally fuelled vans).
+From 2021/22, a nil rate applies to zero-emission vans within the van benefit charge.

 The provision of workplace facilities for charging vehicles and electricity to employees is exempt from tax as a benefit in kind.
-This applies where the cars in question are company cars, or private cars owned or leased by employees.
+The exemption applies to workplace charging provided for company cars and private cars (although there are certain criteria to be met for the private car exemption to apply).